 ASAF ANGERMANN (PhD., Philosophy, Frankfurt) soon to be affiliated with Yale University, joins CRITICAL THEORY AND THE ARTS this summer to participate in student conferences and the Summer Colloquia.
 Asaf is a contributing editor to the German edition of T. W. Adorno’s “Collected Writings,” and recently published the much awaited correspondence between Adorno and Gershom Scholem (Suhrkamp).

 McKENZIE WARK (Media Theory, New School) is a writer and public intellectual; his widely admired and impressive essays and books—most recently MOLECULAR RED (Verso)–address contemporary social and political issues in a way that is at once intellectually astute, highly informed and pragmatically engaged.
-CRITICAL THEORY AND THE ARTS is pleased to announce that McKENZIE WARK will be joining the fall SERIOUS TIMES LECTURE SERIES to discuss “THIRD NATURE” (Fall, 2015).
+CRITICAL THEORY AND THE ARTS is pleased to announce that McKENZIE WARK will be joining the SERIOUS TIMES LECTURE SERIES to discuss “THIRD NATURE”.

 RAUL ESTABAN DE PABLOS ESCALANTE, (Professor of Philosophy, University of Puerto Rico-Rio Piedras Campus, College of Humanities, Philosophy Department).
-Professor Escalante is this summer a visiting research faculty at Critical Theory and the Arts
+Professor Escalante is joining us this summer as a visiting research faculty at Critical Theory and the Arts.

 Professors BARBARA A. WILL (Professor of English and Associate Dean, Dartmouth College); JEAN-MICHEL RABATE (Professor of English and Comparative Literature at the University of Pennsylvania; a founder and curator of Slought Foundation in Philadelphia; president of the American Samuel Beckett Studies Association); JEREMY COHAN (Sociology, NYU); JAMIESON WEBSTER (New School for Social Research and Psychoanalyst); ROBERT HULLOT-KENTOR, (Chair, Critical Theory and the Arts).